-For those of us for whom Northern Ireland is home, the total disappearance of military check points on the border is one of the most tangible daily reminders of the end of the Troubles and no one wants a border like that back.
+The total disappearance of military check points on the border is one of the most tangible daily reminders of the end of the Troubles and no one wants a border like that back.

 But, when the day comes when Ireland is in the EU and the UK is not, then the Irish border of course is also going to be the UK’s land border with the European Union.

 The EU and the UK have both said they don’t want to see a return to the borders of the past – but how that will be achieved is still far from certain.

 And if the UK wants to stop Polish or Romanian migrant workers using Dublin airport as a back door into the UK, then it is going to have to do something about that too.
 The UK has published a paper setting out its preferred options.

 Of course, what it will all mean for towns and villages like Belleek and Belcoo in County Fermanagh, which more or less straddle the border, is hard to imagine.

 How will access to healthcare change for expats living in the EU, asks Veronique Bradley, who lives in Italy.